r-devel/r-devel.github.io/README.md

 Please use the following YAML fields when creating new pages:

     ---
-    title: Title in Title Case
     description: Short description, less than 160 characters.
-    image: image-file.jpg
     layout: custom
     ---

+The layout should always be `custom`.
-These are used to create cards when sharing links on social media.
+The description is used to create cards when sharing links on social media.
+The title and image (including alternative text) are automatically taken from the page content, using the first `<h1>` header and image respectively.
 The image file should be in the same directory as the markdown file.
-JPG, PNG, WEBP and GIF formats are supported.
-Only the first frame of an animated GIF will be used.
+JPG, PNG, WEBP and GIF formats are supported (only the first frame of an animated GIF will be used).
-The layout should always be `custom`.
-The title will be added to the post as a level 1 header.

 You can check how the card will look using the following validators:

  - https://cards-dev.twitter.com/validator